tspindler-cms/tetet-vwv/README.txt

 Vietnam War Vessels by TeTeT
-0.2.4
+0.3.0

-This release of Vietnam War Vessels contains two participants in the Gulf of Tonkin incident, and an aircraft carrier:
+This release of Vietnam War Vessels contains two participants in the Gulf of Tonkin incident, and an aircraft carrier, and a plane:

 P 4 class torpedo boat
 USS Maddox (DD-731), Sumner class destroyer
-USS Bon Homme Richard (CVA-31), Essex class carrier
+USS Bon Homme Richard (CVA-31), Essex class carrier F-8 Crusader, a supersonic fighter jet

 This is my first attempt at modding for DCS, so take the results with a grain of salt.